If you’re putting together a Christmas stocking for someone who loves to travel this year, check out these 38 ideas for travel stocking stuffers.

 1. Travel-Themed Socks

 Every stocking needs a pair of socks in it – I think it’s a rule or something.
-Practical woollies are perfectly fine, but if you’re buying for a traveller, why not choose some travel-themed socks, like these that feature planes and luggage.
+Practical woollies are perfectly fine.
+But if you’re buying for a traveller, why not choose some travel-themed socks, like these that feature planes and pieces of luggage?

 2. Travel-Themed Mug